 Data from the CDC shows that many adults take sleep aids frequently, with more than 8% of adults using a sleep aid at least four times in the previous week.
 Use of prescription sleep medications has increased among older adults , including people without a formal diagnosis of insomnia.

 This research also reflects a trend toward higher usage of over-the-counter (OTC) sleeping pills as well as dietary supplements such as natural sleep aids.

 How Do Sleep Aids Work?

-Most sleep aids work because they have a sedative effect, which means that they make you feel sleepy.
-That sleepiness may happen rapidly to help you fall asleep or can have a prolonged effect to make it easier to sleep through the night.
+Most sleep aids work because they have a sedative effect, which means that they make a person feel sleepy.
+That sleepiness may happen rapidly to help someone fall asleep, or it can have a prolonged effect to make it easier for them to sleep through the night.

 The way that a sleep aid produces a sedative effect varies on its chemical composition.
 Depending on how they work and how they are regulated, sleeping pills can be organized into several distinct types.